Court-Ordered Service

 • Be at least 14 years old.
 Participants under the age of 18 must have a completed Parental Consent Form upon arrival.

 • Orientation is a one-on-one interview.
 You do not receive credit for this time.
 After your interview is conducted, you can sign in for service after orientation is complete.
-To schedule, please email Marcy Robles, Volunteer Coordinator, or call (630) 701-6291.
+To schedule, please email Volunteer and Food Distribution Coordinator Marcy Robles or call (630) 701-6291.

 • You must provide a valid photo ID and court documents outlining case number(s) and charge(s).